 Hermitage in Monte Baldo

-Top contributor Enrico Pescantini created this amazing drone video of a magnificent hermitage built into the side of a mountain in the province of Verona in northern Italy.
-The Santuario Madonna della Corona was a hermitage appears to have been built into a sheer cliff face in the Monte Baldo range, which sits across the Trentino and Verona provinces.
+Top contributor Enrico Pescantini created this amazing drone video of a magnificent chirch built into the side of a mountain in the province of Verona in northern Italy.
+The Santuario Madonna della Corona was originally a hermitage.
+It appears to have been built into a sheer cliff face in the Monte Baldo range, which sits across the Trentino and Verona provinces.
 Constructed in the 16th century, the structure was virtually inaccessible due to the treacherous access path which has been recently modernized.

 The Islands of Venice